antonvw/wex/CONTRIBUTING.md

     You can also test other languages using the special LANG config item, e.g. setting it to 80 allows you to test french translation (see wxWidgets/misc/languages/langtabl.txt).
+    Normally you check the current locale by running locale on the command line.
+Running locale -a shows all your available locales, if your locale is not present, add it using locale-gen (provided it is in the list of all locales (/usr/share/i18n/SUPPORTED).
+    Then you do export LANG=..., or change the /etc/default/locale.

 ## Test it